wi19b087/JokeStar_Backend/README.md

 To run this setup, you need to install NodeJS and npm package manager.

-To compile and start the application, run:
+To run the application, run:

 ```
 npm install